baloian/typescript-ds-lib/doc/DOCUMENTATION.md

 `isEmpty()` - Checks if the tree is empty.
 `clear()` - Removes all nodes from the tree.
 `size()` - Returns the total number of nodes in the tree.
+`equals(other: RedBlackTree<K, V>): boolean` - Checks if this red-black tree is equal to another red-black tree.

 ### Example Usage
 ```typescript